telerik/winforms-docs/gridview/populating-with-data/unbound-mode.md

 You can create a grid with empty rows and columns and let the user fill the data.
 You should add columns to the __Columns__ collection of the corresponding __GridViewTemplate__ (or __RadGridView__ in cases of flat grid).
 Then you should set the __RowCount__ property to the number of desired rows.
 The grid does take into account the number of the rows that are already set (as described further in this topic).
 If you have explicitly set 5 rows and set __RowCount__ to 10, __RadGridView__ will add 5 more empty rows so that the total number will be 10.

-The following code demonstrates how to create a grid with two columns and ten rows: #_[C#] Creating empty grid_
+The following code demonstrates how to create a grid with two columns and ten rows:

 {{source=..\SamplesCS\GridView\PopulatingWithData\UnboundMode.cs region=creatingEmptyGrid}}
 {{source=..\SamplesVB\GridView\PopulatingWithData\UnboundMode.vb region=creatingEmptyGrid}}